nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Calling the ``emit_spike()`` function in the ``update`` block results in firing a spike to all target neurons and devices time stamped with the simulation time at the end of the time interval ``t + timestep()``.

-Each spiking output event can optionally be parameterised by one or more attributes.
-For example, a synapse could assign a weight (as a real number) and delay (in milliseconds) to its spike events by including these values in the call to ``emit_spike()``:
+Each spiking output event can optionally be parameterised by using the area-under-the-curve of the Dirac delta function.
+For example, a synapse could assign a weight (as a real number) to its spike event by including this value in the call to ``emit_spike()``:

 .. code-block:: nestml